List of Marvel Comics teams and organizations: Hulk Gang (Earth-21293 version)

 The Hulk Gang's history was the same here.
 Sometime after Pappy Banner's death and the deaths of Beau Banner, Bobbie-Jo Banner, Charlie Banner, Elrod Banner, Eustace Banner, Luke Banner, Otis Banner, and Rufus Banner, the remaining Hulk Gang members Beau Banner II, Billy-Bob Banner, Bobbie Sue Banner, Bodean Banner, Buck Banner, Cambria Banner, Clystine Banner, Horace Banner, Jackson Banner, Jefferson Banner, Jewel Banner, Jozelle Banner, Malakai Banner, Merle Banner, and Virgil Banner are gathered by an unidentified version of Maestro who plans to make a paradise for the Hulk Gang on Earth-616.
 With help from the Cambria Banner who defected to their side, Logan and Hawkeye of Earth-616 are able to defeat Maestro and the surviving members of the Hulk Gang go their separate ways.

 Hydro-Men

-The Hydro-Men are an organization appearing in American comic books published by Marvel Comics.
-These characters, created by Bill Everett, Steve Gerber and Win Mortimer first appeared in Sub-Mariner #61 (May 1973).

-The Hydro-Men is an organization led by fanatical scientist Herman Frayne who used mutagenic Terrigen Mist to transform himself into a green, scaly-skinned humanoid that can breathe underwater.
+The Hydro-Men are an organization led by fanatical scientist Herman Frayne who used mutagenic Terrigen Mist to transform himself into a green, scaly-skinned humanoid that can breathe underwater.
 He took the name of Doctor Hydro.
 He also transformed his hired agents into Hydro-Men as well.

 I

 Inner Demons

-The Inner Demons is an organization appearing in American comic books published by Marvel Comics.

-Mister Negative is often accompanied by several henchmen known as his Inner Demons who wear Chinese opera masks and use high tech electrified versions of swords, knuckles and various other Asian weaponry such as gun staffs and nunchakus.
-They are able to regenerate from even lethal wounds within a matter of seconds, as they have been shown almost immediately recovering from impalement, gunshots to the head, and even getting torn apart or decapitated.
-It has been implied that the Inner Demons can be killed under the right circumstances: at one point, Anti-Venom claims to have killed some of them, possibly by suffocation, which he later notes to be an effective tactic against them.
+The Inner Demons are the henchmen of Mister Negative.
+They wear Chinese opera masks and use high tech electrified versions of swords, knuckles and various other Asian weaponry such as gun staffs and nunchakus.
+The Inner Demons can regenerate from lethal wounds within a matter of seconds, as they have been shown almost immediately recovering from impalement, gunshots to the head, and even being torn apart or decapitated.

-In Spider-Boy, Mister Negative makes a deal with Madame Monstrosity to enhance his Inner Demons in exchange for the people they have abducted.
-Recalling regenerative animals like earthworms, salamanders, and starfish, Madame Monstrosity accepts the deal.
-In the present, the Inner Demons are revealed to have been enhanced with animal DNA before Spider-Boy works to restore them to normal.